catseye/Fountain/README.md

 When parsing, parameters can also be supplied from external sources.

+Example Fountain grammar describing a heartwarming and context-sensitive novel about a wayward animal companion has been included in the distribution.

+Distribution placed under BSD license.

 ### 0.2

 0.2 refined some of the core ideas of Fountain.
 The